Call Anytime 24/7

 8- Fire compartmentation (walls, doors, etc.)

 This approval is temporary (typically 6 months), and it needs to be renewed if construction has not commenced.
-Dubai Municipality (DM) approval and other government authorities usually require this Initial NOC as part of their process
+Dubai Municipality (DM) approval and Dubai Development Authority (DDA) approval, and other government entities, normally require this Initial DCD NOC as part of their permitting workflow.

 If there are any modifications to the design, the DCD needs to reassess them and might demand a new NOC.